GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 ### Install the Application

-Navigate to the `elastic-gke-logging` directory.
+Navigate to the `elastic-gke-logging` directory:

 ```shell
 cd click-to-deploy/k8s/elastic-gke-logging